-OUR PRESENT - OUR FUTURE - NOW AND ALWAYS Trusting in Divine Providence For all of us, Saint Luigi "Don" Guanella is both a guiding example and a wise mentor.
-Don Guanella's Pictured here is Chris Burke, a resident at DGV for eight years who is now well known for playing the whole life was marked by a deep trust in Divine Providence.
+OUR PRESENT - OUR FUTURE - NOW AND ALWAYS

+Trusting in Divine Providence

+For all of us, Saint Luigi "Don" Guanella is both a guiding example and a wise mentor.
+Don Guanella's whole life was marked by a deep trust in Divine Providence.
 That trust in God's providential care for his "good children" continues today and will endure for future generations.

-Did you know that March is Disabilities Awareness month and that October is Down Syndrome Awareness Month?
+Did you know that March is Disabilities Awareness month and that October is Down Syndrome character "Corky" Thatcher on the television series "Life Goes On."
+Chris is now a poignant and power ful spokesman for the National Down Syndrome Society.
+His words resonate with us today:

+Awareness Month?
 The key word for these two months and indeed every day of every month should be AWARENESS ... an awareness of the "diff-abilities" (special and unique abilities) that all the men and women whom we serve at The Communities of Don Guanella and Divine Providence so beautifully embody.